 Furthermore, let me be the first one to tell you there’s a lot to consider.

-Important to realize are your personal goals for weight training.
+Important to realize when you begin lifting weights are your personal goals.

 Mine are to increase my strength and build muscle mass.
 No more dreams of marathon running.

 As can be seen, in order to achieve any type of success you have to take a good close look at what your goals are.

 Everyone has different goals but if your goal is to build muscle mass and get strong then don’t be afraid to lift heavy!

 Women especially need to train their bodies and shift their mindset from thinking they will end up looking like a dude.